 The name comes from a metaphor for what exactly happened to the Fey of Leng.
 The pristine, unbroken wilderness of primeval Leng is akin to a pool of water.
 The mortal refugees who came to it from the south are akin to a handful of stones cast into that pool.
 Though they were small compared to the vastness of the Fey wilderness, their presence set in motion an inexorable chain of events - a slow departure that continues even to this day.

-By 9000 BE or so, the mortal presence on Leng had very much made itself felt.
+By 7000 BE or so, the mortal presence on Leng had very much made itself felt.
 In the south, the Fey had contended fiercely with the Custodians, making war on them as the patrons of humanity carved out a place for their charges to inhabit.
-The power of the Custodians was like nothing they had encountered before in terms of sheer power, and they were driven back mercilessly.
+The might of the Custodians was like nothing they had encountered before in terms of sheer power, and the spirits of the natural world were driven back mercilessly by them.
 Much as it would have confused the people of Khazath to know this, many of the Fey of this time were as fearful of human lands as the humans were of the Fey wilderness.
 This is likely one of the reasons that human settlers found colonising the Andruith Fields - now called the Plains of Dust - so easy.

 Having withdrawn, the Fey looked warily into the edges of human lands.
 The Custodians may have departed, but they had learned the humans were unpredictable and full of surprises in ways completely different from their own inscrutable and capricious natures.
 This is not to say they left the humans alone entirely - far from the case.
 Whether through stubbornness or curiosity, many Fey did not flee into the vastness of their domains when the Custodians were doing their work.
 They stayed, either beneath the notice of humans or in places where men feared to tread - even as today, there are forests and marshes that all know are bewitched by the fair folk.